raspberrypi/style-guide/style-guide.md

 *   message boards
 *   metadata
 *   metatag
 *   mg – miligram(s).
-Insert a space between the number and mg.
+No space between the number and mg.
 *   MHz – megahertz.
 No space between the number and MHz.
 *   microSD – lower-case unless at the start of a sentence/bullet point
 *   micro HDMI – lower case if mid-sentence